By: Chandler Presson By: Chandler Presson | March 21, 2023 | Food & Drink

 377 Greenwich St. / 212.925.3797 / Website

-This Tribeca mainstay is beloved for its brunch, and its Easter offerings promise to delight.
-Expect a mix of a la carte offerings and additional specials on the menu full of Italian favorites served in delightful interiors that are just as warm and comforting as the food.
+This Tribeca mainstay is beloved for its brunch, and its Easter brunch offerings always delight.
+Expect brunch classics alongside Italian favorites like eggplant calabrese with basil pesto and mint served in gorgeous interiors that are just as warm and comforting as the food.

 849 6th Ave. / 212.201.4065 / Website

-Helmed by Laurent Tourondel, L’Amico is known for its incredible Italian fare, including pizza, pasta and more, and who doesn’t love Italian for brunch?
-Indulge in a burrata served with blood orange, fennel and mint paired with San Daniele prosciutto with whipped ricotta, fig mostarda and vincotto for the perfect start to your Easter.
+Helmed by Laurent Tourondel, L’Amico is known for its incredible Italian fare, including pizza, pasta, and more.
+And who doesn’t love Italian for brunch?
+Indulge in a pistachio waffle with fraises de bois and lemon crema for the perfect start to your Easter.
+Other classy specials served all day include the delicious lamb porchetta and a tempting mache and shaved truffle insalata with quail uovo sodo, lemon garlic aioli and parmesan file.

 Whether you prefer to go all out for Easter or enjoy a more laid-back meal with friends and family, these brunch spots are sure to hit the spot.
 Enjoy!